Guide to Customer Relations: Definition, Benefits, and Tips

 According to the same research from McKinsey&Company, there’s also a third element — emotional consistency — that drives satisfaction and loyalty across the majority of industries.
 In short, “emotional consistency” means customers continually feel good about a business over time.

 If you’re looking for a clear customer relations example of emotional consistency, let’s go back to Summit Coffee.
-I frequented this business for four years as a student living in my college town.
-Even though I’ve moved away, I still feel “close to” the brand and I follow them on social media.
-Whenever I visit my old college town, Summit Coffee is my favorite place to hang out.
+Even though I’ve moved away, I still feel close to the brand, and I follow them on social media.
 Because I never had any bad experiences, I’ve experienced emotional consistency as a customer.

 Putting customers first pays off